-Maxwell believed that a {\em luminiferous ether} pervaded all matter and was the domain in which all electromagnetic processes occurred.
-He rejected the idea of electromagnetic action at a distance, believing instead that the ether was the medium by which, and through which, all forces between electrified bodies were exerted.
+Maxwell believed that a {\em luminiferous aether} pervaded all matter and was the domain in which all electromagnetic processes occurred.
+He rejected the idea of electromagnetic action at a distance, believing instead that the aether was the medium by which, and through which, all forces between electrified bodies were exerted.

-In vacuum he regarded the ether as isotropic, homogeneous, and with properties characterised by only two scalar constants, such as its permittivity ${\epsilon_0}$ and its permeability ${\mu_0}$, or either one and the speed of light $c$.
-He believed that the ether's properties were altered in the presence of matter, but that the effects of matter on electromagnetic phenomena were indirect and could, to a first approximation, be described by the changes ${\epsilon_0\mapsto\tilde{\epsilon}(\br)}$ and ${\mu_0\mapsto\tilde{\mu}(\br)}$ of the ether's characteristic constants from uniform scalars to tensor fields.
+In vacuum he regarded the aether as isotropic, homogeneous, and with properties characterised by only two scalar constants, such as its permittivity ${\epsilon_0}$ and its permeability ${\mu_0}$, or either one and the speed of light $c$.
+He believed that the aether's properties were altered in the presence of matter, but that the effects of matter on electromagnetic phenomena were indirect and could, to a first approximation, be described by the changes ${\epsilon_0\mapsto\tilde{\epsilon}(\br)}$ and ${\mu_0\mapsto\tilde{\mu}(\br)}$ of the aether's characteristic constants from uniform scalars to tensor fields.

-Maxwell used the term {\em electricity} in an abstract or vague sense and he likened electricity in the ether to elasticity in a solid.
-He regarded this analogy as so compelling that, on the basis of it, he was willing to impute to the ether the minimal set of physical properties necessary to make his theory internally consistent.
-He reasoned that, just as a slack rope or an unstrained rod cannot transmit forces between its two ends, the ether must be in a state of mechanical stress when electric forces are transmitted through it.
-Therefore, just as an elastically-deformed solid has a density of stored energy at each point, which is released when the deforming force is removed and the body resumes its original shape, he speculated that an electric force field was always accompanied by a displacement field {\em in the ether}, which stored potential energy.
+Maxwell used the term {\em electricity} in an abstract or vague sense and he likened electricity in the aether to elasticity in a solid.
+He regarded this analogy as so compelling that, on the basis of it, he was willing to impute to the aether the minimal set of physical properties necessary to make his theory internally consistent.
+He reasoned that, just as a slack rope or an unstrained rod cannot transmit forces between its two ends, the aether must be in a state of mechanical stress when electric forces are transmitted through it.
+Therefore, just as an elastically-deformed solid has a density of stored energy at each point, which is released when the deforming force is removed and the body resumes its original shape, he speculated that an electric force field was always accompanied by a displacement field {\em in the aether}, which stored potential energy.